Discrete diffusion-type equation on regular graphs and its applications: Proofs of main results

 \subsection{The discrete time heat kernel on a $(q+1)$-regular tree}

 Let us fix a base point $x_0\in X$.
-Let $T_{q+1}$ be a $(q+1)$-regular tree, which is a universal cover of the graph $X$ with base point $x_0$.
-Choose a lift of $x_{0}\in X$ to $T_{q+1}$ to give a base point of $T_{q+1}$ which in a slight abuse of notation we also denote by $x_{0}$.
-Let $r\in \mathbb{N}_0$ be the radial coordinate on $T_{q+1}$ with the chosen base point $x_{0}$; recall that the radial coordinate of a point $x$ is the graph distance from $x$ to the base point $x_0$.
+Let $T_{q+1}$ be a $(q+1)$-regular tree, which is the universal cover of the graph $X$ with base point $x_0$, as described in section \ref{sec. coverings of graphs}.
+Choose a lift of $x_{0}\in X$ to $T_{q+1}$ to give a base point of $T_{q+1}$ which in a slight abuse of notation we also denote by $x_{0}$ (this point was denoted by $\tilde{x}_0$ in section \ref{sec. coverings of graphs}).
+Let $r\in \mathbb{N}_0$ be the radial coordinate on $T_{q+1}$ with the chosen base point $x_{0}$.
+Recall that the radial coordinate of a point $x$ is the graph distance $d_{T_{q+1}}(x_0,x)$ from $x$ to the base point $x_0$, see section \ref{sec. basic of graphs}.